Family medicine scholarly activity program

 - Continually learn throughout their medical career.

 Residents learn the basic principles of research including how research is conducted, evaluated, explained to patients and applied to their patients' care.
 Residents participate in scholarly activity including completing a quality improvement project and an additional research project.
-Opportunities include presenting case reports, clinical reviews, quality improvement projects and research projects through posters and podium presentations at regional or national conferences and publications in medical journals.
-Several residents have won awards through these venues.
+Opportunities include presenting case reports, clinical reviews, quality improvement projects, research projects through posters and podium presentations at regional or national conferences and publications in medical journals.
+Several residents have won awards through these opportunities.